 Antares has again presented us with a must-have plug-in for your working studio.
-This latest version of their pitch correction software, Auto-Tune Evo, has taken a new approach to some old problems while adding in some cool new features.
-This is easily the most advanced, user friendly version of Auto-Tune yet.
+This latest version of their pitch correction software, Auto-Tune Evo, has taken a new approach to some old problems while adding some cool new features.
+This is easily the most advanced, user-friendly version of Auto-Tune yet.

 With the price of Auto-Tune Evo remaining the same from the previous version, it is a very affordable option for your home or professional studio.
 With discounted upgrade pricing, consider this a must-have upgrade for your studio, particularly if you’re still working with a version that is a few generations old (i.e. preceding the revamped Auto-Tune 5).
 Don’t just assume you’ll be an expert tuner with Auto-Tune Evo without taking time to get to know it — this product really does continue to evolve (hence the name).

 For those of you who are new to vocal tuning (or just unfamiliar with this new release), a free ten-day trial is available for download.
 You will quickly discover why Antares Auto-Tune Evo continues to retain its title as the industry standard for pitch correcting software.

 Auto-Tune Evo is a real-time pitch correction plug-in most commonly used on vocals and other monophonic instrumentation.
 The numerous tuning options and controls allow for subtle adjustments to help lock in an already-close performance, or it can be used in the creation of interesting vocal effects popularized by artists including Cher, T-Pain, and Kanye West.